kfoozminus/cheatsheets/kubernetes.md

   - equality or inequality based requirements allow filtering by label keys and values. matching objects must satisfy **ALL** of the specified label constraints, though they may have additional labels as well.
   - three kinds of operator are admitted `=`, `==`, `!=`. first two are synonyms.
     - `environment = production` selects all resources with key equal `environment` and value equal to `production`
-    - `tier != frontend` selects all resources with key equal to `tier` and value distinct from `fronend` and all resources with no labels with the `tier` key.
+    - `tier != frontend` selects all resources with key equal to `tier` and value distinct from `frontend` and all resources with no labels with the `tier` key.
     - `environment=production, tier!=frontend` selects resources in `production` excluding `frontend`
     - usually, pods are scheduled to nodes, based on various criteria.
 If we want to limit the nodes a pod can be assigned to
 		``` apiVersion: v1